 I want to share my first menstruation story with all of you because I think you may be able to relate.
 I grew up in the central mountains of Colorado, in the United States.
 In my opinion, I had a typical American upbringing.
 As a female I was surrounded by the taboo of the female bleeding time.
 It was hardly talked about, when it was it was always associated with negative connotation.
 My mother has extreme migraine headaches that were always associated with her menstrual cycle.
 She would lie in the dark for days in extreme pain.
-Aunts would say how they had cramps, headaches, bloating, etc… I never remember hearing one good thing about “getting your period”.
+Aunts would say how they had cramps, headaches, bloating, etc….
+I never remember hearing one good thing about “getting your period”.

 When my menstruation began I was frozen, mortified, I suffered in silence for days before I told anyone.
 I was at my Grandmother’s for a week stay on summer vacation.
-Once I told my mother, news spread like wildfire, everyone knew, but no one really talked about.
-My mother bought me a present to congratulate me, but honestly I didn’t feel special, I felt confused.
+Once I told my mother, news spread like wildfire, everyone knew, but no one really talked about it.
+My mother bought me a present to congratulate me, but honestly, I didn’t feel special, I felt confused.
 Even though her intentions were good, she never talked to me about my cycle, what it was for, or how special and important this new chapter in my life was.
 I guess she figured the book on maturation she picked up at the library and made me read covered all that.
 Just because I knew how anatomically everything worked, it didn’t make up for my confusion.
-I felt something was missing….a longing to be able to share what I was going through, to feel more honored by women, to have all of my questions on feminine care products answered, and to share in my new milestone of growth into something that is very sacred….to be able to create life.
+I felt something was missing…a longing to be able to share what I was going through, to feel more honored by women, to have all of my questions on feminine care products answered, and to share in my new milestone of growth into something that is very sacred…to be able to create life.
 I remember pondering with awe the fact that my body could actually bleed every month and then have another life live inside of it.
 Whoa, what an amazing gift!

 I am sharing a bit of my first menstruation story because I want you all to think back to how your first bleeding time shaped how you think of your menstrual cycle today.
 How have those ideas or thoughts changed over time?
 Have they changed for the better?
 Or have your thoughts become resentful?
 Do you feel that the menstrual cycle is burdensome, inconvenient, messy, a sign of failure, and a time of pain?
 Perhaps through those negative ideas we can transform our thoughts to honor what our bodies do for us.
 For one, I think if women had a place to go that is safe, to share her thoughts, feelings and bleeding time, our negative ideas of our bleeding time may not weigh us down, make us feel worse; menstruation would be less stressful, maybe even less painful.